Unleash your creativity with 3D printing!

 Even if you decide to go without an enclosure, despite the many benefits, there are certain things you can do to make sure that your PETG prints are of the highest quality possible.

-PETG prints the best when the extruder temperature is set somewhere between 210 and 250 degrees Celsius, but there is room for error in this range.
-As a general rule, if the print comes out droopy and saggy, the temperature is set too hot, and if the layers of your print aren’t adhering properly, it's most likely too cold.
-Once you know if you’re too hot or too cold, try adjusting the setting by 5 degrees in the appropriate direction.
-Doing a few test prints and figuring the best temperature will ensure that any future prints you make will be of the best quality possible.
+PETG prints the best when the extruder temperature is between 210 and 255 degrees Celsius, but there is room for error in this range.
+As a general rule, if the print comes out droopy and saggy, the print temperature is set too hot, and if the layers of your print aren’t adhering properly, it's most likely too cold.

-Temperature is also important when it comes to the building platform.
-Though you by no means need a heated building platform to make successful PETG prints, it can help improve the quality of the final product.
-Ideally, your building platform should be set to anywhere from 50 to 75 degrees Celsius.
+Ambient temperature is also important when it comes to the print bed.
+Though you don’t need a heated bed to make successful PETG prints, it can help improve the quality of the final product.

-Another way to ensure you produce quality PETG prints is by making sure that your PETG filament is dry.
-One of the few drawbacks to PETG is that it is hygroscopic.
-This simply means that it actively absorbs water from the air around it.
-Storing PETG in a particularly wet or humid environment can cause your PETG to get saturated with water.
-This will no doubt have a negative effect on the quality of your prints.
+Another way to produce quality PETG prints is by ensuring that your PETG filament is dry.
+One of the few drawbacks to PETG is that it is a hygroscopic material.
+This means that it actively absorbs water from the air around it.

-To address this, simply be more careful and proactive in the way you store your PETG.
-Keeping your PETG in an enclosed container will help prevent the absorption of water.
-You can even vacuum seal your PETG if you really want to be safe.
 If you don’t have a vacuum sealer or an appropriately sized container for the job, dehumidifiers and silica gel beads can help suck the moisture out of the air before your PETG has a chance to.
-If all else fails, a filament dryer can dry out your PETG as you’re using it, to ensure that no extra moisture is left inside upon use.

 About THE AUTHOR